Art History Lecture Series | Seattle's Totem Poles

 Registration

-You may purchase a series pass in advance of the start of the season or at any point during the season.
-Individual in-person tickets may be available on a stand-by basis and cannot be purchased in advance.
-Tickets must be purchased in person with a credit or debit card; cash will not be accepted.
-Recordings of lectures will be available for purchase shortly after lecture date.
+You may purchase a series pass in advance of the start of the season or at any point during the season while supplies last.
+Individual tickets for the in-person lectures are not available in advance, but can be purchased in person on a first come first served basis.

 Confirmation